venda/datepicker/README.md

 If it fails either do `grunt build --force`, or install Ruby and Compass as they are the most likely culprits.

-The compress application will appear in the `dist` folder.
+The minimised application files will appear in the `dist` folder.

 ## <a name='options'>Options</a>